-“It’s a hell of a lot easier to find rides now that Andrew’s out of the picture, but it also means I keep the little knife hidden in my bra strap on stab mode…just in case someone gets handsy.”
+“It’s a hell of a lot easier to find rides now that Andrew’s out of the picture, but it also means I have to keep a little knife hidden in my bra strap just in case someone gets handsy.”
 Amy paused for a moment and used her fingertip to draw a little heart in a puddle of spilled creamer.
 “Hey Bukowski…do you want to leave town with me?”

 “Yes.”
 The word rolled out of my mouth with no consideration of the weight behind it.
 My reply was so quick it made Amy laugh again.